-United States Supreme Court Comment on Arbitrary and Capricious Test and Definition
+United States Supreme Court Comment on Arbitrary and Capricious Definition and Test

 Even the United States Supreme Court has commented on the arbitrary and capricious standard for challenging an agency action and what type of agency action would meet the test.
 Agency action will be considered arbitrary and capricious when the agency:

 - “[H]as relied on factors which Congress has not intended it to consider,